 - Gets the job done effectively

 - Some assembly required.
-Requires 2-liter soda bottle, light, and an aquarium pump.
+It requires a 2-liter soda bottle, light, and an aquarium pump.

 Brine Shrimp Direct Hatchery Dish